 Finally the wrapping paper won’t live in the back of the coat closet.
-Finally, the wrapping paper won’t tilt out at the worst time and fall out of the closet.
+No longer will we we be attacked by falling wrapping paper as it tips over and falls out of the closet.
 Finally, we found a great way to protect the wrapping paper, store it somewhere out of the way and have it somewhere we can get to it when we need it.

 Best of all, this wrapping paper storage idea is cheap, cheap, cheap.
 No, you don’t need that fancy, plastic wrapping paper storage container they sell around Christmas.
 Not only do those things take up a ton of closet space, they also are often too short for the longer rolls.

 Spacesaving & Easily Accessible

 We purchased a pair of under bed clothes storage bags.
 When filled with clothing, the darn things no longer fit under any of the beds.
 But, they easily contained our 9 rolls of wrapping paper including the extra long ones.
 There’s even room for tape, bows, ribbons, tissue paper and maybe even a few gift boxes.